joachim-gassen/tidy_covid19/README.md

 The quickest way to pull the data and to run the analysis is to hit ‘Build all’ in the Build tab of RStudio.
-Alternatively, at the Termninal, you can enter ‘make all’.
+Alternatively, at the Terminal, you can enter ‘make all’.
 After that you should have all the data stored in the `data` directory and be able to run the code in `code/descriptive_analyses.R`.